kallisteo/coming-soon/README.md

 ## Contact

-For issues, suggestions, or questions, please open an issue on GitHub or contact the maintainer at [GitHub Issues](https://github.com/kallisteo/coming-soon/issues).
+For any issues, suggestions, or questions regarding the project, please open a new issue on the official GitHub repository or reach out directly to the maintainer through the [GitHub Issues](https://github.com/kallisteo/coming-soon/issues) page for further assistance and follow-up.